SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 meant that the rich man would be happier without the possessions, so giving them away was a net gain—a kind of minimalist prosperity gospel."

-- "Minimalism is thus a kind of last resort.
-When we can't control our material security or life path, the only possibility left is to lower our expectations to the point where they're easier to achieve, which could mean living in a train car, or a camper van."

 - "We like to think that we can do without, rough it to prove that we're not so soft or bound to the past."